hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ![Output after adding an NP and a namespace](newnode-example-2.png)

-You can mix general dominance nodes and tokens in the command.
+You can mix nodes and tokens in the `n` command.
-Also, the number of dominated nodes is not restricted
+Also, the number of dominated nodes is not restricted.

 ```text
 n cat:VP #t2 #n1